random-guys/siber/README.md

 `siberConfig` creates a joi schema to determine and validate the configuration.

 PS: `mongoConfig` and `redisConfig` are environment schema object for mongodb and redis.
+While `DAPP` is a `type` of all the basic environment variables

 ## TODO